bjornregnell/kapten-alloc-web/README.md

 There are no releases in this repo; we run on bleeding-edge master branch.

-## Force update cache for users
-When publishing a new version, change the version for JavaScript file main.js in src attribute of script tag in index.html on line 50.
+When publishing a new version, this [script](https://github.com/bjornregnell/kapten-alloc-web/blob/master/bump-version.sc) changes the version for JavaScript file main.js in src attribute of script tag in index.html on line 50.
 After this run `sh publish.sh`.

 Example:

-Change
+Version change from
 ```html
     <script type="text/javascript" src="https://fileadmin.cs.lth.se/pgk/kaptenalloc/main.js?version=1"></script>
 ```